vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_1.md

 ## OOP in C

 Syslog-ng is written in C but simulates some object-oriented programming features.
-It is important to know how this is done before going into plugin programming.
+It is important to know how this is done, before going into plugin programming.

 Structs are used to represent classes.
 The first field of any struct that represents a subclass is `super`.
 The type of `super` is the struct that represents the superclass.
 This type is not a pointer.

-The result of making `super` the first field and not a pointer is that an object will always be stored in a contiguous block of memory, with data for its superclasses being ordered from most abstract to least, from the start of the memory block.
+The result of making `super` the first field and not a pointer is that an object will have all the data for it and its superclasses stored in one contiguous block of memory, ordered from most abstract to the least.
 If `C` inherits from `B` inherits from `A`, the memory layout of a `C` object would look like:
 ```
 [[[Members for A] Members for B] Members for C]
 ```

-As a result of this, we can access the members of an object's superclasses with the dot operator, which allows for inheritence.
+This fact allows us to access the members of an object's superclasses with the dot operator, which allows for inheritence.
 We can also convert between classes with casts, which allows for polymorphism.
 Let's take a look at both these things with an example.

 ```
 /* Root class */